 Before using your DVR for the first time, you will want to establish the initial settings.
-This includes items such as time and date, display language, camera, remote control, record mode, network and password.
+This includes items such as time and date, display language, camera, audio, remote control, record mode, network and password.
 Your DVR can be set up using various screens and dialog boxes.

 Throughout the screens you will see .
-Highlighting the and pressing the button gives you the opportunity to reset that screen to its default settings.

-Highlighting This page or All pages and pressing the button resets the current page or all pages of the screen to its or their default settings.

-After you are finished with any setup screen, you can highlight Save and press the button to save the changes and exit the screen.
-If you do not wish to save the changes, highlight Cancel and press the button to exit the screen.
+Highlighting the and pressing the rain (Play/Pause) button gives you the opportunity to reset that screen to its default settings.
+After you are finished with any setup screen, you can highlight Save and press the rain button to save the changes and exit the screen.
+If you do not wish to save the changes, highlight Cancel and press the rain button to exit the screen.

-Press the MENU button or move the mouse pointer on the right edge of the screen and then select (Login) in the Live Monitoring menu to enter the setup screens.
+Press the MENU button or move the mouse pointer to the top of the screen and then select (Login) in the Live Monitoring menu to enter the setup screens.
 The Login screen appears.

-Select a User and enter the password by pressing the appropriate combination of Camera number buttons and then the LII button.
+Select a User and enter the password by pressing the appropriate combination of Camera number buttons and then the button.
 There is no default password when logging in the admin user for the first time.
-If you do not know the password, click the ! button for guidance
+If you do not know the password, click the button to get guidance.

-Figure 5: Login screen.
+Figure 5 - Login screen.